chintans1/bento-cash/readme.md

 - [ ] show accounts view, all balances at once
 - [ ] calculate net worth at the time with balance sum
 - [ ] improve styling

+we have a provider, allows update of app state itself when updating app state, we need to take in a new API token